 Outsourcing is the practice of delegating services or job functions to a third-party company instead of performing them in-house.
 Small and medium-sized businesses, even large ones, are turning to outsource some functions for the many benefits it offers.
 Although there are risks that come with it such as language and cultural barriers, time zone differences, and lack of management control, many companies still realize how to make these pros and cons work to their advantage.

 Innovation and improvement drive organizations to search for ways to increase productivity and become more competitive.
-The concept of outsourcing has become one plausible solution that businesses have considered.
+Its concept has become one plausible solution that businesses have considered.
 It consequently opened businesses to a global talent that can capably perform business processes regardless of proximity.
 Organizations have embraced this new way of working by leveraging the technology of interconnected systems.

 Looking at the Global Business Sectors

-Healthcare and pharmaceutical industries also benefit from outsourcing.
-Outsourcing business operations in this industry have gone beyond the management of medical billing or processing health insurance claims.
-The healthcare industry is outsourcing administrative assistants for maintaining patient records, transcription, and streamlining day-to-day patient relations.
-Furthermore, outsourcing enables medical practitioners to focus on providing patients with the best healthcare service they deserve.
+Healthcare and pharmaceutical industries also benefit from this business model.
+Offshoring business operations in this industry have gone beyond the management of medical billing or processing health insurance claims.
+The healthcare industry is hiring administrative assistants for maintaining patient records, transcription, and streamlining day-to-day patient relations.
+Furthermore, it enables medical practitioners to focus on providing patients with the best healthcare service they deserve.

 Moreover, construction, retail, architecture, and travel sectors also recognize how the concept of outsourcing provides competitive solutions at a lower cost.
 BPO services, for example, are transforming the travel and hospitality sector by hiring experienced professionals to integrate their processes.
 The exceptional customer service that outsourced employees provide in many of these sectors ensure brand protection and client retention.